LantaoYu/MARL-Papers/README.md

 # Paper Collection of Multi-Agent Reinforcement Learning (MARL)

+Multi-Agent Reinforcement Learning is a very interesting research area, which has strong connections with single-agent RL, multi-agent systems, game theory, evolutionary computation and optimization theory.

 This is a collection of research and review papers of multi-agent reinforcement learning (MARL).
 The Papers are sorted by time.
 Any suggestions and pull requests are welcome.

 The sharing principle of these references here is for research.
-If any authors do not want their paper to be listed here, please feel free to contact [Lantao Yu](https://lantaoyu.github.io/) (Email: LantaoYu [AT] hotmail.com).
+If any authors do not want their paper to be listed here, please feel free to contact [Lantao Yu](https://lantaoyu.github.io/) (Email: lantaoyu [AT] hotmail.com).

 ## Overview
 * [Tutorial](https://github.com/LantaoYu/MARL-Papers#tutorial)